 Thank you for Sunday-morning visits to Carol Lee for fresh, warm donuts.
 Can you beat three donuts and a 16-ounce coffee for $3.25?
 And why would you ever pass on that?
 I’m sorry, Krispy Kreme, but I think I’m leaving you for Carol Lee.

 Lastly, and perhaps most importantly, through all of the above, thank you for teaching me when to take myself seriously, and when to cut myself a break.
 There’s a time and place for being serious, and I don’t always know when to relax.
 In the last year and a half, I’ve let myself slow down much more than I used to; it makes a difference.
 Thank you for showing me that sometimes it’s okay to go out for quesadillas at El Rods when I feel anxious, if it means my sanity will remain in tact.
 My mental health is more important than getting an A+ on that research paper.
+Why not also check out here if Cortexi Reviews 2023 New Warning From Customers Complaints Or Safe?
+This will guide you to a supplement that can also help you to have a mental sharpness!

 My dearest Virginia Tech, I bid you adieu.
 Thank you for giving me the best four years of my life and teaching me to relax, love myself, and love my life and where I’m headed.